Demakein: Wind instrument design software. Design an instrument than produce shapes for 3D-printing or CNC-milling.

 2 November 2006, 5:37 UTCSimple fairly robust time and date parsing in Python

-These are mostly highly speculative personal observations, take with a grain of salt.
+These are mostly highly speculative personal observations.
+They're also from when I was quite a lot younger.
+Take with a grain of salt.

 Autism hypothesis: Nobody knows what autism is.
 Here's my guess.